Russian Watch FAQ

 Moscow Classic also indicates on their website that they have a problem with forged versions of their watches.

 So what's wrong with owning a replica watch?
-To begin with, even if the watch looks good, the internal mechanical movement will not be of the same quality.
+To begin with, even if the watch looks good, the internal mechanical movement may not be of the same quality.

 Secondly, company warranties do not cover replica or counterfeit watches.